 This presentation contains "forward-looking information" within the meaning of applicable Canadian securities laws that is based on current expectations, estimates, forecasts and projections about Hydro One's business and the industry in which Hydro One operates and includes beliefs of and assumptions made by management of Hydro One.
-Such information includes, but is not limited to: statements relating to Hydro One's transformation; statements regarding stable and growing cash flows; statements regarding future equity issuances; statements regarding stable and expected rate base CAGR, statements regarding future equity issuances; statements regarding the Company's plans to for 70-80% of net income; statements regarding continued consolidation of LDCs, including Hydro One's synergy potential; statements about efficiency realization; statements regarding Hydro One's capital investment program organically; expectations regarding Hydro One Limited's maturing debt and standby credit facilities; statements of Hydro One's strategy, including statements regarding future plans for the grid, safety, efficiency, stakeholder and customer relationships, innovation and growth, enhancements in shareholder value, operational enhancements; productivity improvements and Hydro One's approach to sustainability; statements relating to vegetation management; statements regarding expansion of the transmission network; statements related to local distribution company acquisitions and related commitments; statements about growth relating to Hydro One's unregulated businesses, including Hydro One Telecom Inc.'s future product and services lines and market trends; statements regarding current and future capital investments, including cost and investments regarding projected capital investments and projected rate base growth; statements regarding projected capital investments and Hydro One's guidance range for adjusted basic EPS for 2022.
+Such information includes, but is not limited to: statements relating to Hydro One's transformation; statements regarding stable and growing cash flows; statements regarding fluture equity issuances; statements regarding stable and growing cash flows; statements regarding fluture equity issuances; statements regarding stable and growing cash flows; statements regarding fluture equity issuances; statements regarding continued consolidation of LDCs; statements regarding the intended use of the net proceeds of Hydro One Limited's notes offering completed on October 15, 2020; statements regarding the redemption of Hydro One Limited's outstanding Series 1 Preferred Shares; statements about elements of Hydro One's strategy, including statements regarding future plans for the grid, safety, efficiency, stakeholder and customer relationships, innovation and growth, enhancements in shareholder value, operational enhancements; productivity improvements and Hydro One's approach to sustainability; statements relating to vegetation management; statements regarding expansion of the transmission network; statements related to local distribution company acquisitions and related commitments; statements about growth relating to Hydro One's uproach to sustainability; statements related to local distribution company acquisitions and related commitments; statements about growth relating to Hydro One's uproach to sustainability; statements regarding projected capital investments and projected rate base growth; statements regarding projected capital investments and projected rate base growth; statements related to the OEB, regulatory decisions, impacts and timing; and Hydro One's guidance range for adjust

 Words such as "aim", "could", "expect", "anticipate", "intend", "attempt", "may", "plan", "will", "believe", "seek", "estimate", "goal", "target" and variations of such words and similar expression are intended to identify such forward-looking information.
 These statements are not guarantees of future performance and involve assumptions and risks and uncertainties that are difficult to predict.
-In particular, the forward-looking information contained in this pretens, is based on a variety of factors and assumptions including, but not limited to: the scope of the COVID-19 pandemic and duration thereof as well as the effect and severity of corporate and other mitigation measures on Hydro One's operating framework for Ontario Selectricity market or for Hydro One specifically; favourable decisions from the Ontario Energy Board and other regulatory bodies concerning outstanding and future rate and other applications; no unexpected delays in obtaining required approvals; no unforeseen changes in rate orders or rate setting methodologies for Hydro One's distribution and transmission businesses; the continued use and availability of U.S. GAAP; no unfavourable changes in environmental regulation; a stable regulatory environment; no significant changes to Hydro One's current credit ratings; no unforeseen impacts of new accounting pronouncements; no changes to expectations regarding electricity consumption; no unforeseen changes to economic and market conditions; recoverability of costs and expenses related to the COVID-19 pandemic, including the costs of customer defaults resulting from the pandemic; on operating from the pandemic, including from customer defaults resulting from the pandemic operation obtained by Hydro One from third-party sources.
+In particular, the forward-looking information contained in this presentation is based on a variety of factors and assumptions including, but not limited to: the scope of the COVID-19 pandemic and duration thereof as well as the effect and severity of corporate and other mitigation measures on Hydro One's operating framework for Ontario Selectricity market or for Hydro One specifically; favourable decisions from the Ontario Energy Board and other regulatory bodies concerning outstanding and future rate and other applications; no unexpected delays in obtaining required approvals; no unforeseen changes in rate orders or rate setting methodologies for Hydro One's distribution and transmission businesses; the continued use and availability of U.S. GAAP; no unfavourable changes in environmental regulation; a stable regulatory environment; no significant changes to Hydro One's current credit ratings; no unforeseen impacts of new accounting pronouncements; no changes to expectations regarding electricity consumption; no unforeseen changes to economic and market conditions; recoverability of costs and expenses related to the COVID-19 pandemic, including the costs of customer defaults resulting from the pandemic; completion of operating no unformation ouriently available to Hydro One including information obtained by Hydro One from third-party sources.
 Actual results may differ materially from those predicted by such forward-looking information.
-While Hydro One does not know what impact any of these differences may have, Hydro One's business, results of operations, financial condition and credit stability may be materially a
+While Hydro One does not know what impact any of these differences may have, Hydro One's business, results of operations, financial condition and "Forward-Looking Information" and "Risk F